 CDFU engagement in BOF emergency petitions on behalf of Area E fishermen.

 CDFU Monitors and engages emergency petitions that have the potential to affect Area E waters and commercial fishermen.
 In rare instances circumstances may require regulatory changes outside the regular process.
 Emergency petitions may be submitted by any participant in fisheries of Alaska to the BOF outside the cycle of scheduled meetings.
 Emergency petitions must follow a specific criteria as put forth by state policy.
 Read the full policy on emergency petitions.

 The problems outlined in an emergency petition need to justify a finding of emergency.
 Through the review process ADF&G has 30 days to respond to all petitions submitted.
 Those findings are then presented to the Board of Fisheries for review.
 The BOF has 30 days to address these petitions and findings if at least two members wish to hold a meeting regarding any emergency petition.
 In accordance with state policy expressed in AS 44.62.270, emergencies are held to a minimum and are rarely found to exist.

 May 16th 2018

 KSRA and several other entities submitted a second emergency petition in response to the Board of Fish finding of no emergency for their initial petition.

-The board has called an emergency meeting on July 17th in Anchorage to discuss the second submission of KRSA's petition.
+The board called an emergency meeting on July 17th in Anchorage to discuss the second petition.
 New documentation and department comment has been published.
-Written comments are due by July 9th and it is critical for fishermen to respond to this petition.
-CDFU is currently forming its written comments to the board requesting the BOF to follow their initial plans which was to have conversations with the public at the October Work session meeting.
+CDFU wrote a letter to the BOF requesting they follow through with plans to have conversations with ADF&G and the public at the October Work session meeting.